BTO Bird Camp

 Ringing demo (weather-permitting), identifying birds by song, final presentations and pledges.

 We are committed to making all Bird Camps as accessible as possible.
-Our ambition is to support all aspiring young birders and nature enthusiasts to participate in our camps if they wish to.
-If you have any accessibility requirements or concerns you would like to discuss, please email us at youth [at] bto.org.
+If you have any accessibility requirements or questions you would like to discuss, please email us at youth [at] bto.org.

 How to apply